 - Initiate an alert system if response time degrades so that you can take appropriate action.

 - Establish response time Service Level Agreements (SLAs) based on canary response times.

 Use system canary queries to check for overall system or database hangs, to take some kind of action when response times reach certain thresholds, or when stalled, such as send alert and/or capture system level information.

 More than just a check, a system canary query should execute diagnostics that capture the state of the system if performance stalls.

-System canary queries are intended specifically to focus on the core system.
+System canary queries are intended specifically to focus on the core system of Teradata Database.
 They should be short-running (one second), low impact queries on tables that are normally not write locked.